dotstar/amazon-s3-security-settings-and-controls/README.md

 If you are running this at an AWS event, the CloudFormation script has already been executed for you.
-You have a terminal session, provided by AWS Cloud9.
+You have a terminal session, powered by AWS Cloud9.

 At the event, you will be provided a 12-digit hash which provides temporary access to an AWS account.